tangowithcode/tango_with_django_2/manuscript/chapter-system-setup.md

 * `rmvirtualenv <name>` deletes a virtual environment of name `<name>`.
 * `lsvirtualenv` lists all user-created virtual environments.

 Following the examples above, we can then create an environment for each, installing the required software in the relevant environment.
-For `ProjectA`, the environment is called `projAENV` -- `projBENV` is used for `ProjectB`.
+For `ProjectA`, the environment is called `projAENV`, with `projBENV` used for `ProjectB`.
 Note that to install software to the respective environments, we use `pip`.
 The commands used for `pip` [are discussed below.](#section-system-setup-pip)

 {lang="bash",linenos=off}
 	$ mkvirtualenv projAENV